alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Calling a function may do more than calculate a value: it may invoke an API, query a database, send an email, write a file, or observe time or randomness.
 These observable interactions are called effects.
 A pure function depends only on its declared inputs: the same inputs produce the same result, and evaluating it does not read from or modify the outside world.

 Pure functions are easier to compose because recomputing, delaying, repeating, or discarding them does not change anything outside the calculation.
 Effects are different because invocation itself can matter.
 The problem is not that effects exist.
-The problem is that once timing, order, and repetition matter, whatever invokes the function can accidentally determine how those effects happen. `List.Map`, `Maybe.Map`, and `Result.Map` already decide when the supplied function runs.
+The problem is that once invoking the function already does work, ordinary composition becomes awkward: whatever invokes the function can accidentally determine how those effects happen. `List.Map`, `Maybe.Map`, and `Result.Map` already decide when the supplied function runs.
 That is fine for pure code, but if the function performs effects directly, those invocation rules become the execution policy.
 Returning `IO<T>` changes the arrangement: the function now returns a suspended effectful computation instead of performing the effect immediately, so the surrounding program can compose those computations first and decide later how the larger whole should run.

 ## When Execution Policy Matters